 Tell him that I’m proud of him and those envelopes!
 Not many kids are aware of how important it is to take good care of their money.
 But now he needs to learn about a real, live bank, too, by keeping some of his money there.

 Dear Janice: You have options depending on what items you have in your pantry or around the house, from boiling water to vinegar, black pepper, and citrus peel or products like WD-40 and diatomaceous earth.
-Exact recipes and instructions for 10 different methods are here.
+Check out 11 Quick and Easy Ways to Get Rid of Pesky Ants for exact recipes, instructions and options!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, we earn from qualifying purchases by linking to Amazon affiliated sites.